 The Effect of Alcohol on Other Systems

 Heavy drinking can also lead to weakened bones, a condition known as osteoporosis.
-Furthermore, it can cause muscle dystrophy and various types of skin irritations.
+Furthermore, it can cause muscular dystrophy and various types of skin irritations.
 Studies have suggested that women are at a greater than men for developing bone and muscle damage.

 Effects of Alcohol on Hormones and Foetal Development Longevity

-When women drink even in small amounts during pregnancy, they put themselves at a greater risk for a miscarriage and their child at a greater risk for an unhealthy birth weight.
+When women drink even in small amounts during pregnancy, they put themselves at a greater risk for a miscarriage and their child at a greater risk for unhealthy birth weight.
 When women drink heavily during pregnancy, they put their child at risk for Foetal Alcohol Spectrum Disorder (FASD).
 This condition has devastating consequences, such as mental retardation and other serious developmental problems.
 Though research has not yet determined exactly how much alcohol leads to FASD, the probability that a child will have this condition increases with the amount and the frequency of exposure to alcohol.

 Effects of Alcohol on Weight and Diabetes